 Some of the benefits you’ll get with the Micro Swiss direct drive extruder kit are better filament control, higher accuracy and precision, and better print quality.
 It’s also easier to switch out different types of filaments.

-Can you upgrade from an Ender 3 Pro to V2?
+Can You Upgrade From an Ender 3 Pro to V2?

 You can upgrade from an Ender 3 Pro to an Ender 3 V2 without much trouble.
 All the upgrades are easy to find online and can be quickly installed on the Ender 3 Pro.
 Some upgrades can be 3D printed, which can save you some money.

-Which Ender 3 should you buy?
+Which Ender 3 Should You Buy?

 Considering the price points and features, the Ender 3 V2 seems logical and affordable for beginners and hobbyists alike.
 The Ender 3 Pro and the Ender 3 V2 are priced at $240 and $260.
 On the other hand, the Ender 3 is still the cheapest at around $200.